dmbarbour/wikilon/docs/ApplicationModel.md

 Hence, we can evaluate and optimize opaque words, link frozen words, and GC the hidden words.
 Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 We can assume secure-hash resources are frozen and hidden, but not opaque.
 However, when a secure hash resource is referenced from an opaque definition, we could rewrite the secure hash to a simplified or evaluated form.

 Representation of these attributes is ad-hoc, subject to de-facto standardization.
-For example, we could define `foo_meta_gc` for elements under `foo`, or we could represent our policies under a global word like `meta_gc`.
+For example, we could define `foo-meta-gc` for elements under `foo`, or we could represent our policies under a global word like `meta-gc`.
 I only recommend that the policy be separated from the definitions, i.e. using separate words instead of comments.

 # Programs as Processes